-That work brought me to a newspaper article in the Chicago Evening American, published on December 29, 1911:
+One day that brought me to a newspaper article in the Chicago Evening American, published on December 29, 1911:

 I thought that these photographs, if they existed, were in a drawer or a folder, stuck away or mislabeled.
 After all, I had no idea of the photo of Taliesin’s north facade existed at all out there.
 But, obviously, I was wrong and the original photos were NOT lost.